-There are two main websites you will use to access and manage your TSP: Direct Access and tsp.gov.
+There are two main websites you will use to access and manage your TSP: myPay or Direct Access and tsp.gov.

-Direct Access - To start, stop, or change contributions to your TSP, login to Direct Access at hcm.direct-access.uscg.mil.
+myPay - To start, stop, or change contributions to your TSP, login to myPay at mypay.dfas.mil/mypay.
 Here, you can change how much of a type of pay (basic or special and incentive) you want to invest and which account you want it invested in.
 Also, verify and update your address.